 NOTE!
-You will receive a delivery receipts for any message sent to the 4 tactical calls listed below on their respective city's primary and secondary RRS within 15 minutes of the b elow on their respective city s primary and secondary eing sent.
-This is a good way to confirm that you got Fill in the following: a.
+You will receive a delivery receipt for any message sent to the 4 tactical calls listed below on their respective city's primary and secondary BBS within 15 minutes of the message being sent.
+This is a good way to confirm that you got the address right!

+eing sent.
+This is a good way to confirm that you got , Fill in the following: a.
 Your City's primary BBS (Connect name): b.
-Your City's secondary BBS (Connect name): Create all practice messages with the standard <msgid>R_Exercise 4.5.## - <your_call> - <yo where Exercise <##> is the number below a.
-Message content is of your choice.</yo </your_call></msgid> ur_name> - <your_city></your_city> 3.
-While there are 12 messages you could create belo 6x, 7x).
-I also strongly encourage you to try them a addressing; at some point, you may need to do this 4.
-For these messages, set Outpost and your radio Ill to get a sense of the City/BBS lookup and sfor real in the field.
-Record the destination address Exercise #, situation a.
-Look up San Jose's Primary BBS; send a Destination address: packet message to Tac Call SJCTST b.
+Your City's secondary BBS (Connect name): Create all practice messages with the standard <msgid>R_Exercise 4.5.##, <your_call>, <you where Exercise &lt;##&gt; is the number below a.
+Message content is of your choice.</you </your_call></msgid> ır_name>, <your_city></your_city> 3.
+While there are 12 messages you could create below 6x, 7x).
+I also strongly encourage you to try them a addressing; at some point, you may need to do this all to get a sense of the City/BBS lookup and s for real in the field.
+4. For these messages, set Outpost and your radi Exercise #, situation Record the destination address a.
+Look up San Jose's Primary BBS; send a packet message to Tac Call SJCTST Destination address: b.
 Look up Gilroy's Primary BBS; send a packet message to Tac Call GILTST Destination address: c.
 Look up Los Altos' Primary BBS; send a packet message to Tac Call LOSTST Destination address: d.
 Look up Milpitas' Primary BBS; send a packet message to Tac Call MLPTST Destination address: 5.
-For these messages, set Outpost and your radio o to your Primary BBS , and then a.
+For these messages, set Outpost and your radi o to your Primary BBS , and then a.
 Look up San Jose's Secondary BBS; send a packet message to Tac Call SJCTST Destination address: b.
 Look up Gilroy's Secondary BBS; send a packet message to Tac Call GILTST Destination address: c.
 Look up Los Altos' Secondary BBS; send a packet message to Tac Call LOSTST Destination address: d.
 Look up Milpitas' Secondary BBS; send a packet message to Tac Call MLPTST Destination address: 6.
-For these messages, set Outpost and your radio o to your Secondary BBS , and then a.
+For these messages, set Outpost and your radi a.
 Look up San Jose's Primary BBS; send a packet message to Tac Call SJCTST Destination address: b.
 Look up Gilroy's Primary BBS; send a packet message to Tac Call GILTST Destination address: 7.
 For these messages, connect to your home em ail account, and then a.
 Look up Los Altos' Secondary BBS; send an email to Tac Call LOSTST Destination address: b.
-Look up Milpitas' Secondary BBS; send an Destination address:
+Look up Milpitas' Secondary BBS; send an email message to Tac Call MLPTST Destination address: